 The Spring system allows for ideal weight distribution across the whole of the mattress.
 This allows for even pressure being applied across your body instead of at the usual pain points, your back, hips and shoulders.

 The latex layer gives it a really nice bounce compared to memory foam while still moulding to your body keeping your spine aligned and your back happy.
-Another cool feature is the Edge Guard which keeps the mattress consistent right up to the edges, often mattresses tend to sag of a the ends, not the case here.
+Another cool feature is the Edge Guard which keeps the mattress consistent right up to the edges, often mattresses tend to sag at the ends, not the case here.

 You don’t have to flip this mattress because it’s got the latex on one side but it is a good idea to turn it every now and again.
-This can also be a tiresome task the sealy latex has handy handles on the side to make this easier.
+This can also be a tiresome task the Sealy latex has handy handles on the side to make this easier.

 It only has a medium firmness because of the latex layer but don’t worry too much about that because latex does make it softer but doesn’t compromise the support.